Rothamsted/knetminer-backend/rres-endpoints/README.md

-**This is still a draft**

 # The Knetminer Raw Data Pipelines

 The script you find in the hereby folder and [/cyverse-endpoints](../cyverse-endpoints) are used to produce machine-readable data from the Knetminer datasets, when these are shipped in our custom OXL format.

-Note that files in these directories are independent on the main POM project.
+Note that files in these directories are independent on the main POM project, they're included in the same git repository due to their conceptually-similar function.

 # RRes Endpoints

-For the RRes pipeline, the data are built mostly via SnakeMake and running SnakeMake steps (rules) against our SLURM cluster.
+For the RRes pipeline, the data are built mostly via [SnakeMake][10] and running SnakeMake steps (rules) against our SLURM cluster.

-## Configuration and alike

-### Requirements

-* The pipeline uses [SnakeMake][10].
 The RRes environment (see below), loads SnakeMake from the available SLURM modules.

 [10]: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html